GeekMasher/geekmasher.dev/content/sast/codeql/22-12-10--codeql-partical-paths.md

 ![Partial Path Results](/media/sast/codeql-partial-path/codeql-pp-results-sinks.png)

-This is now giving us 8 results, this is because we are now looking for all of the possible nodes that lead to a sink we want to find.
+This is giving us 8 results because we are looking for all of the possible nodes that lead to a sink we want to find.
-Lets take at some of the longer paths:
+Let's take a look at some of the longer paths:

 ```python
 def foo(x):       # 1. -> ControlFlowNode for x (function definition)